rovertm/README/README.md

-Hi, I’m Trevor
+Hello!

-My repos include various projects including financial modeling, web scraping, and data analysis.
+My repos include various financial modeling, web scraping, and data analysis projects.

 Please use any and all models and code as you please.

+- Trevor